marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 However, there is this great comfort: the stars impel but they cannot compel.
 That is the basis upon which we should work with the stars to bring out all the good of our horoscope.
 When we see the good aspects coming, something that makes for soul growth, try to work with it by all means.
 People are too often prone to let good aspects take care of themselves, as well as the evil.
 Whether we are going to take up our part, is something that can't be foretold.

-[93]

 Have we any right to change destiny brought over?
 Certainly, that is what we are supposed to do.
 In a former life we drifted into a certain stellar position, and we had to bring it over with us.
 Now we are here just for the purpose of learning to guide ourselves and rule our stars, and that is just what the science of astrology is given to us for.
 We must try to do the best we can with this knowledge, otherwise it may become a curse.
 There are people who constantly watch their horoscopes with the attitude of: "I am going to be sick and I can see death is certain," etc. If that is the way they are going to use it, it is better not to study astrology.

-INTERFERING WITH KARMA
+### <h3 id="question-31">Question No. 31: INTERFERING WITH KARMA</h3>
-Question No. 31

 Is it wrong to interfere with karma, or should we assert our divinity and rise above circumstances by affirmation of our godhood?

-[94]

 Answer: A question like the above was asked Mr. Heindel at one of his recent lectures in Los Angeles, and he answered about as follows: While all great religions are God-given, there is a Western religion for the Western people as well as Hinduism for the people of India, and I can see no good reason why we should copy their terminology and force people here to learn Sanskrit when we have an excellent language of our own, with terms capable of explaining everything.
 To make the matter clear, we will take an instance which occurred a number of years ago.
 There was at that time a controversy in a certain society which makes the mistake of promulgating Eastern teachings and using their terms here in the West.
 The dispute was about the word "Avyaktam."

 Not even the Hindus are certain about the meaning of their terminology.
 Tons of paper and barrels of ink were used to settle the controversy and the following seems to be the definition upon which they finally compromised: "Avyaktam" is Parabraham clothed in Mulaprakriti, from which its Upahhis are made during the Manvantara, and into which they are again resolved on arrival of the Arolaya."
 Mr. Heindel then said that he hoped the audience understood the meaning of "Avyaktam."
 When the audience laughed and shook their heads, the speaker expressed himself as being sorry for their lack of understanding of such a highly learned explanation, he would try the ordinary, garden variety of English and see if that would explain.
 "Avyaktam is Deity clothed in Cosmic Root Substance, from which its vehicles are made during the Day of Manifestation, and into which they again resolve on arrival of the Cosmic Night."

-[95]

 When the audience had declared they comprehended this explanation, Mr. Heindel said it is the same with the word "karma."
 Everybody in the U.S. and a large part of the world besides, knows what a "debt of destiny" is without explanation, and there are a number of other English words which may be used with better effect than the Hindu word karma, which is meaningless to the majority of Westerners.
 The speaker also held that such words as "astral" and "incarnation" were out of place because they have been conceived to mean something not warranted.
 He was sorry that the word "incarnation" had been used in our earliest literature, notably in the Cosmo.
 The Elder Brothers who gave him the teaching in German always used the word "Wiedergeburt" which means rebirth, and there is a great deal of difference between the two terms which may not appear at first sight.